pgree/fastNoNo/README.md

 We recommend setting the compiler optimization option `-O3` in your `Makevars` file in order to achieve the fastest speed possible when using the package.
-The easiest way to do this is to use the function `edit_r_makevars()` from the `usethis` package, which will automatically open the file you need to edit (or create it if it doesn't exist).
-Alternatively you can find or create the file yourself in your home directory at `.R/Makevars`.
+The easiest way to do this is to use `usethis::edit_r_makevars()`, which will automatically open the file you need to edit (or create it if it doesn't exist).
+Alternatively, you can find or create the file yourself in your home directory at `.R/Makevars`.

 ```r
 # install.packages("usethis")